npranav7619/CTF_Writeups/My_DWM_Experience/README.md

 	Date:2-2-22
 	Time:10:23

-	This is my first time writing a blog so i'll try to make it sound intresting as much as 		 possible .But if you're into geeky stuff..I'm Sorry :(
+	This is my first time writing a blog so i'll try to make it sound intresting as much as 		 possible .But if you're into nerdy stuff..I'm Sorry :(
 	A week ago i decided to try DWM for the first time.
 DWM for those who dont know is suckless's "Dynamic Window Manager" Window Manager's are similar to desktop environments but they are way lighter and are in general more complex to use .
 	Well..more complex to use...but once mastered..It'll be highly productive because everything can be done and managed with just your keyboard and nothing else no GUI..no mouse required.